Emilsivertsson/TODO-EmilSivertsson/README.md

 MIT License

 ## Tests
-I have tried for maximum coverage, but some cases i did not know how to test.
+I have tried for maximum coverage, but some Exception-cases I did not know how to test.
-There is also a few public methods that i did not test, that my teacher said was ok not to test. these methods are:
+There is also a few public methods that I did not test, that my teacher said was ok not to test. these methods are:
 - CreateTables in SQLite class
 - The constructors in several classes
 - The Input class, since it contains a scanner, I therefor used my teachers technic to test FakeInput class instead.
-- I was not able to test some of the Exceptions, in the SQLite class, since i did not know how to test them.

-## CI on Github Actions
+## CI on GitHub Actions
 The CI is set up to run the tests on every push to the main branch.
-The CI will also run the tests on every pull request to the main branch. the integration uses a workflow file that is located in the .github/workflows folder, written in YAML. its also depending on the information in the pom.xml file.
+The CI will also run the tests on every pull request to the main branch. the integration uses a workflow file that is located in the .gitHub/workflows folder, written in YAML. what actions the CI takes also depends on the information in the pom.xml file.